dineshaws/python-hackathon/README.md

 - Linux;
 - Python 3;
 - Docker.

-- The file app/infrastructure/config/config_factory.py contains settings of each environment (development, staging or production).
+- The file `app/infrastructure/config/config_factory.py` contains settings of each environment (development, staging or production).
 - The Dockerfile contains all the steps to create an image containing all the required infrastructure.
+- Setup Mysql `banking` database

 ## Process Sumary